SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 # Tables and Plots
-The following table gives an overview of the tables and plots in the [main paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3397027).
+The following table explains which scripts are used to produce the tables and plots in the [main paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3397027).

 | Figure/Table | Script | Comment|
 |---|---|---|